f-viktor/book2moly/README.md

 # book2moly
-Post books to moly from other sites
+Post books to moly.hu from other sites